-Rabbi Jacob Lieberman, ‘15, of Temple Israel & JCC in New Jersey, works in a synagogue.
+Rabbi Jacob Lieberman, ‘15, of Reconstructionist Congregation Beth Israel and Temple Israel, a Conservative synagogue, n New Jersey, works in a congregational setting.
 But his project tackles a deep need of his own that wasn’t being met: the desire to participate meaningfully in social activism but being unable to carve out the time.

 “I wanted to do more activism than I had time for.
 When was this going to happen?
 How many calls to action could I answer?
 I did not have any fixed time when I could be sure that I could do it,” he said.
 “What I began to think about was: what would that structure look like?”

 Others, it turned out, were asking many of the same questions.
 A group of ten people was drawn to the program he devised: Thirty-six/24.
 Thirty-six/24 combines 36 minutes of social justice activism with 24 minutes of Jewish learning, representing the 24 hours traditional Judaism teaches that Jews should wish to study Torah.
 (The Torah instructs us 36 times to welcome the stranger in our midst.)

 The group of 10 have met monthly, signing petitions and making phone calls on a range of issues - including refugee resettlement and gun violence - while studying related Jewish texts.
 Rabbi Lieberman expects the group will shift its focus to a single issue.